vacp2p/rfc/specs/waku/v2/waku-v2.md

 In the followings, we overview the security features supported by Waku v2:

 **Pseudonimity**: Waku v2 by default guarantees pseudonymity for all of the protocol layers since parties do not have to disclose their true identity and instead they utilize libp2p `PeerID` as their identifiers.
-While pseudonymity is an appealing security feature, it does not guarantee full anonymity since the actions taken under the same pseudonym i.e., `PeerID` can be linked together and result in the re-identification of the true actor.
+While pseudonymity is an appealing security feature, it does not guarantee full anonymity since the actions taken under the same pseudonym i.e., `PeerID` can be linked together and potentially result in the re-identification of the true actor.

 **Anonymity / Unlinkability**:  At a high level, we can see Anonymity as the inability of an adversary in linking an actor to its performed action/data (the actor and action are context-dependent).
 To be precise about anonymity we use the term Personally Identifiable Information (PII) to refer to any piece of data that could potentially be used to uniquely identify a party/person.
 For example, the signature verification key, and the hash of one's static IP address are unique for each user and hence count as PII.
 Note that while signature keys provide pseudonymity (i.e., they contain no information about the true identity of the actor), but as discussed before, one's actions can be linked through its signatures and cause the re-identification risk, hence, we seek anonymity by avoiding linkability between actions and the actors PIIs as well.